Nesreenmoh/recipe/README.md

-# recipe
+# Recipe Application
-Application with java, springboot and thymeleaf.
+A java application with springboot and thymeleaf.